mgorav/smart-config-server/README.md

 # Smart Config Server

-Smart config server aim as exposing any application configratio as key/value part.
+Smart config server aims at exposing any application configratio as key/value part.
 This server is built using:
 1. Spring Cloud
 2. MongoDB